cmu-phil/tetrad-manual-rtd/docs/workflows/data-exploration.md

 - Are there heavy tails or extreme outliers?
 - Do discrete variables have sparse or unbalanced categories?

-These features can matter for:
+These features can affect:

 - The behavior of linear-Gaussian tests
 - Sensitivity to outliers
-- Whether transformations or robust alternatives might be worth considering
+- Whether transformations or robust alternatives are worth considering

-At this stage, it is usually sufficient to note potential issues rather than committing to a specific test.
+At this point, it is usually enough to note potential issues rather than committing to a specific test.

 ---